mateuscdor/hookpassivo/README.md

 -   There's no authentication, you may want to implement your own.
 -   The **Beta Multi-Device** client use provided Baileys's `makeInMemoryStore` method which will store your data in memory and a json file, you may want to use a better data management.
 -   Automatically reading incoming messages is now disabled by default.
 Uncomment `whatsapp.js:91-105` to enable this behaviour.
--   If you have problems when deploying on **CPanel** or any other similar hosting, transpiling your code into **CommonJS** should fix the problems.

 ## Notice